yonas-fsaha/Tic-Tac-Toe-game-with-js/README.md

 1. Fork the repository.
 2. Create a new branch.
 3. Make your changes and commit them.
-4. Push your changes to your forked repository.
+4. Push your changes to